twof/CLSwift/README.md

 ## Examples

-### Flags
+### Options
-Flags are used to alter the functionality of an argument.
+Options are used to alter the functionality of an argument.
 This is done by getting a dictionary representing state from the argument and changing values within that dictionary.
-The closure parameter is executed when one of the  `argString`s is found in the commandline input and parameters are validated.
+The closure parameter is executed when one of the  `triggers` is found in the commandline input and parameters are validated.

-    let boolFlag = Flag<Bool>(argStrings: ["-f"],
+    let boolOption = Option<Bool>(triggers: ["-f"],
                                   help: "Replaces foo value with baz")
     { (params, state)  -> State in
         var newState = state
         newState["foo"] = "baz"
         return newState
     }

-    let legsFlag = Flag<Int>(argStrings: ["-l, --legs"],
+    let legsOption = Option<Int>(triggers: ["-l"],
                                  help: "Sets leg number of legs",
                                  numArgs: .number(1))
     { (params, state) -> State in
         var newState = state
         newState["legs"] = params[0]
         return newState
     }

-### Arguments
+### Commands
-Just like `Flag`, the closure parameter is executed when one of the  `argString`s is found in the commandline input and parameters are validated. `Flag`s are attatched to an argument by passing them in on initialization.
-This is nice because if you have many arguments that use the same flag, you can reuse the exact same `Flag` instance.
+Just like `Option`, the closure parameter is executed when one of the  `triggers` is found in the commandline input and parameters are validated. `Option`s are attatched to an argument by passing them in on initialization.
+This is nice because if you have many arguments that use the same flag, you can reuse the exact same `Option` instance.

-    let arg = Argument<Int>(argStrings: ["hello"],
+    let command = Command<Int>(triggers: ["hello"],
                                help: "Takes foo, hello and legs and does foobar",
                                state: ["foo": "bar", "hello": "world", "legs": 2],
                                numArgs: .number(2),
                                associatedArguments: [boolFlag, legsFlag])
     { (vals, state) in
         if state["foo"] as?
 String == "baz" {
             print("-f flag used")